 I reached Kingston by driving through scenic mountain roads that offer stunning vistas and a sense of tranquility.
 This tucked-away location ensures that Kingston remains a quiet retreat away from the hustle and bustle.

-5. Retreat to the Peaceful Village of Mount Judea
+5. Mount Judea

 Mount Judea is a small community of about 200 people that I’ve found to be an ideal spot for breathtaking views and a quiet lifestyle.
 Nestled in the heart of the Ozarks, it’s surrounded by expansive natural barriers like steep bluffs and rolling mountains.